 A deep-dive into Asia’s secret drug world: Are Asian countries failing to maintain their drug-free utopia?

 Asian countries are notorious for their strict anti-drug laws; its governments have been striving to create a drug-free environment since the Opium War in 1839.
 Specifically, South Korea, China, and Japan take their anti-drug stances incredibly seriously, with each instilling harsh punishments on those who are caught using or trafficking illicit substances.
-From celebrities to the average Kim, drug laws and enforced to the greatest extent.
-Though the punishments are extreme, it does not stop curious citizens from consuming illegal drugs.
-Some may argue that it’s the thrill of legality; others claim it to be a way to relax.
+From celebrities to the average Lee, drug laws are enforced to the greatest extent.
+Though the punishments are extreme, it does not stop some curious citizens from consuming illegal drugs.
+Some may argue that it’s the thrill of legality; others say it’s a way to relax.
 Whatever the case, Asian countries are secretly struggling to maintain their facade of a sober society.

 “talking about it is hard, I don’t think people will admit they’re high, but I can guarantee you that half of the people here are on something.”